mgks/GitHubTree/README.md

 1.  **Enter Repository:**  Type the GitHub repository name in the format `username/repo` (e.g., `mgks/shaml`).
 2.  **Enter Branch (Optional):**  Specify the branch name (defaults to `main`).
-3.  **Click "Fetch Tree":**  The tool will retrieve and display the repository's folder structure.
+3.  **Click "Fetch":**  The tool will retrieve and display the repository's folder structure.
 4.  **Copy Individual Paths:** Click the copy icon next to any file or directory to copy its path to your clipboard.
-5.  **Copy Entire Tree:** Click the "Copy Whole Tree" button to copy the complete structure as formatted text.
+5.  **Copy Entire Tree:** Click the "Copy Complete Tree" button to copy the complete structure as formatted text.

 ## Use Cases